cloudmesh/cloudmesh-pi-burn/README.md

                       formats includes cat, table, json, yaml,
                       dict.
 If cat is used, it is just print --user=USER      the user name
-     --user=SECONDS   repeats the quere given by the rate in seconds
+     --rate=SECONDS   repeats the quere given by the rate in seconds

 Description: